shariq1989/cookbook/content/recipe/peanut_lime_shrimp.md

 +++
-title = "Peanut and Lime Shrimp" date = "2021-04-05"
+title = "Peanut and Lime Shrimp" date = "2021-10-06"
-description = "This shrimp dish is light and fresh.
-The crunch of the peanuts, the warmth of the spices, and the zest of the lime make a complete meal." tags = [
+description = "We love this meal because it is healthy and fresh, but also easy to make.
+The crunch from the peanuts, the warmth of the spices, and the zest of the lime will leave you wanting more." tags = [
     "entree",

 ]
-thumbnail= "images/peanutlimeshrimp.jpg"
+thumbnail= "images/peanutlimeshrimp.jpeg"
 +++

 Servings: 4 <!--more-->